Chromosomal rearrangements and transposable elements in locally adapted island Drosophila: Materials and Methods

+Differentiation between populations was assessed using two metrics: \deltap{} and \FST{}. \deltap{} captures directional differences in allele frequencies and is particularly effective for moderate timescales, while \FST{} quantifies population differentiation without directional context and may be more sensitive to changes at low allele frequencies.
+Both metrics were calculated to identify structural variants with increased frequencies in island environments.

+To establish thresholds for significant differentiation, the distribution of neutral SNP, specifically those located between base pairs 8 and 30 of first introns \cite{halligan2006ubiquitous}, was used as a neutral reference.
+Thresholds for \deltap{} were determined per chromosome using a Bonferroni corrected P-value of 0.05 (Table \ref{threshTable}).

-To determine whether mutations showed unusually high population differentiation we calculated a Bonferroni corrected 95\% confidence interval, calculated by chromosome due to the distribution of \deltap{} varying by chromosome.
-Mutations that were greater than the upper bound of the C.I were considered significantly differentiated.
+Significance population differentiation was determined by calculating a Bonferroni corrected 95\% confidence interval for \deltap{}, stratified by chromosome to account for chromosomal variation in its distribution.
+Mutations exceeding the upper bound of the confidence interval (2L: 0.0936917; 2R: 0.09405691; 3L: 0.08218144; 3R: 0.08330457; X: 0.1462702) were classified as significantly differentiated.